syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 IWorksheet sheet = workbook.Worksheets[0];

-// Searches for the given value in all text records in the worksheet.
+// Searches for the given string within the text of worksheet.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text);

-// Searches for the given value in formula records in the worksheet.
+// Searches for the given string in formulas.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Formula);

-// Searches for the given value in calculated value, number and text records in the worksheet.
+// Searches for the given string in calculated value, number and text.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Values);

-// Searches for the given value in text of the comments.
+// Searches for the given string in comments.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Comments);

-// Searches for the given value in all text records in the worksheet with case matched.
+// Searches for the given string within the text of worksheet and case matched.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchCase);

-// Searches for the given value in all text records in the worksheet with the entire cell content matching to search word.
+// Searches for the given string within the text of worksheet and the entire cell content matching to search text.
 IRange[] result = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent);

 workbook.Version = ExcelVersion.Excel2013;